 - Bring a large pan of water to the boil then add the pasta.
 Cook according to the packet instructions, minus 1 minute.

-- In a medium saucepan melt the butter and then stir in the flour.
+- In a medium saucepan melt the butter over a medium heat and then stir in the flour.

 - Cook for 1 minute over a medium heat, then add a little of the milk.

-- Stir vigorously and when the milk is incorporated, add a little more milk.
+- Stir vigorously to combine, and when the milk is incorporated, add a little more milk.

 - When you have added half the milk, use a balloon whisk to whisk in the rest of the milk.

-- Take off the heat and add 150g grated cheddar cheese.
+- Take the sauce off the heat and add 150g (5 oz) grated cheddar cheese.
 Season with black pepper.

 - Using a stick blender, blend the sweetcorn to a smooth puree.
-This can take a few minutes to get it silky smooth.
+It can take a few minutes to get it silky smooth.
+(This is optional – if you prefer whole corn kernels in your pasta bake and are not making it for baby led weaning you can leave out this step.)

-- Fold the sweetcorn puree into the cheese sauce.
+- Fold the sweetcorn puree / corn kernels into the cheese sauce.
+If the sauce is too thick then add 1-2 tablespoons of the pasta cooking water.

-- Drain the pasta and pour the cheese and corn sauce over and mix well.
+- Drain the pasta and pour the cheese and corn sauce over and mix well to combine.

-- Sprinkle over the remaining 50g grated cheese and place in the oven.
+- Sprinkle over the remaining 50g (1.5 oz) grated cheese and place in the oven.
 Bake for 15-20 minutes until golden brown.

 Notes